 For ISOs based on Windows XP, try a file extension of .isofira or .isomemF01.
 You can also try the .isowinvh and .isoHW file extensions.

-Tip: If QRUN.g4b suggests an alternate file extension, enter A for Ask.
+Tip: If QRUN.g4b suggests an alternate file extension, enter I for 'ISOask' and try one of the options listed above.

 Try the .isoWinvh or .isoHW file extension.

-Alternatively, convert the ISO to a FAT32 .imgPTN file (works for E2B HDDs and Removable Flash drives too).
+Alternatively, convert the ISO to a FAT32 .imgPTN file (works for all types of USB drive).

 Please update to E2B v1.90 or later.

-E2B will automatically update the .INI files in the root of the E2B drive if a WinBuilder ISO is detected.
+E2B v1.90+ versions will automatically update the .INI files in the root of the E2B drive if a WinBuilder ISO is detected.
+Most WinBuilder-based ISOs (ChrisR PEs, Bob Omb's WinPE, etc.) will work if you:

 Most WinBuilder-based ISOs will load the ISO file as drive Y: when the Desktop loads.